SelfGrader: LLM Jailbreak Detection via Anchored Token-Level Logits: Abstract

 \section{Abstract}

 Large Language Models (LLMs) are powerful tools for answering user queries, yet they remain highly vulnerable to jailbreak attacks.
-Existing guardrail methods typically rely on internal features or textual responses to detect malicious queries, which either introduce substantial latency or suffer from the randomness in text generation.
-To overcome these limitations, we propose \textbf{SelfGrader}, a lightweight guardrail method that formulates jailbreak detection as a numerical grading problem using token-level logits.
+Existing guardrail methods typically rely on internal features or textual responses to detect malicious queries, which either introduce substantial latency or suffer from randomness in text generation.
+To overcome these limitations, we propose \textbf{SelfGrader}, a lightweight guardrail method that formulates jailbreak detection as a numerical grading problem using anchored token-level logits.
 Specifically, SelfGrader evaluates the safety of a user query within a compact set of numerical tokens (NTs) (e.g., 0–9) and interprets their logit distribution as an internal safety signal.
-To align these signals with human intuition of maliciousness, SelfGrader introduces a dual-perspective scoring rule that considers both the maliciousness and benignness of the query, yielding a stable and interpretable score that reflects harmfulness and reduces the false positive rate simultaneously.
-Extensive experiments across diverse jailbreak benchmarks, multiple LLMs, and state-of-the-art guardrail baselines demonstrate that SelfGrader achieves up to a $22.66\%$ reduction in ASR on LLaMA-3-8B, while maintaining significantly lower memory overhead (up to $173\times$) and latency (up to $26\times$).
+To align these signals with the target safety rubric, SelfGrader constructs Probably Approximately Correct-guided ICL anchor examples and introduces a dual-perspective scoring rule that considers both the maliciousness and benignness of the query, yielding a stable and interpretable score that reflects harmfulness and reduces the false positive rate simultaneously.
+Extensive experiments across diverse jailbreak benchmarks, adaptive attacks, benign prompt benchmarks, multiple LLMs, and state-of-the-art guardrail baselines demonstrate that SelfGrader achieves strong robustness with low false positive rates, memory overhead, and latency.
+Warning: Some content generated by LLMs may be offensive.